gradle/gradle/design-docs/incremental-build.md

 ### Test coverage

 - Gradle upgrade occurs and input files stay unchanged.
 No need to remove outputs.
 - Gradle upgrade occurs and inputs files removed.
-Stale outputs are removed.
+Stale outputs in directories controlled by Gradle (only `buildDir`) are removed.
     - Stale outputs can be removed if located in `buildDir`.
     - Stale outputs can be removed if located outside of `buildDir`.
 - All test cases work with a multi-project build executed in parallel mode.